Magnus Stenbock: Burning of Altona

 On the night between 8 and 9 January the citizens of Altona were dragged out of their homes by Stromfelt's dragoons, who then ignited the houses.
 By the morning of 9 January Altona was transformed into a smoldering ghost town, and hundreds of the citizens died in the flames or froze to death.
 Only a few hundred of the city's 2,000 houses survived the fire.
 After the destruction, Stenbock sent a letter to government official Ditlev Vibe, stating that he found himself compelled by "justification and an inevitable necessity" to burn down Altona.
 The Allies sharply criticized Stenbock's action.
-He received a personal letter from Flemming and Scholten, expressing their disgust at the destruction, and that they could not understand his behavior.
+He received a personal letter from Flemming and Scholten expressing their disgust.
 Stenbock's act of violence was difficult to defend since Altona's citizens were defenseless and of the same Lutheran-evangelical denomination as the Swedes.
 He now became a target of anti-Swedish propaganda and a notorious, bloodthirsty arsonist.
 His actions became widely known as "der Schwedenbrand" (the Swedish Bonfire) or "die Schwedische Einäscherung" (the Swedish Cremation).

 In mid-January Danish and Saxon troops approached Hamburg, and a Russian army under Tsar Peter I marched from Mecklenburg towards Holstein.
 On 18 January, Stenbock and his army crossed the Eider Canal, marched into Schleswig and set up camp in Husum.
 Cavalry divisions under Bassewitz and Strömfelt were sent to Flensburg and Aabenraa.
 From there, they reported that the northern roads, following heavy rainfalls, were turned into mud and that the villages and farms in the surrounding area were abandoned and emptied of food and valuables.
 On 22 January, Stenbock held a council of war, where they agreed to occupy the Eiderstedt peninsula and establish food stores under the protection of Holstein-Gottorp's main fortress, Tönning.
-Following the destruction of Altona Stenbock had entered negotiations with secret envoys from Holstein-Gottorp, which was ruled by Christian August, uncle to the young duke Charles Frederick who at the time stayed at the royal family in Sweden.
+Following the destruction of Altona Stenbock had entered negotiations with secret envoys from Holstein-Gottorp, which was ruled by Christian August.
 When the duchy was threatened with destruction by Denmark and its allies, Christian August wanted to use Stenbock's army to defend it.
 A secret treaty, in which the Swedes were guaranteed Tönning's protection while they in return would ensure the protection of the Duchy during future peace negotiations with Denmark, was signed by Stenbock, Christian August and Geheimräte Henrik Reventlow, Johan Claesson Banér, and Georg Heinrich von Görtz.